Home Vancouver’s Sea to Sky Region Town and Region of Squamish Squamish at Dusk Christmas Lights Attraction

 Tips & Advice

-Below are some suggestions and extra information to help you make the most out of your visit to Squamish at Dusk.
+Below are some suggestions and extra information to help you make the most of your visit to Squamish at Dusk.

 TIP #1 – Unless you live nearby, combine your trip to Squamish at Dusk with a visit to other places of interest in the area.
 The Britannia Mine Museum is very interesting, and on a couple of weekends in December they have their Photos With Santa event.
 There is also the North Pole Express at the Railway Museum of BC.
-There are parks to explore in the area as well, during the day when it’s still light out, including Alice Lake and Shannon Falls.
+There are parks to explore in the area as well during the day when it’s still light, including Alice Lake and Shannon Falls.

 Other Information